Royal Palace of Madrid: Grand Staircase

 Built by Sabatini in 1789 when Charles IV wanted it moved to the opposite side of where Sabatini placed it in 1760, it is composed of a single piece of San Agustin marble.
 Two lions grace the landing, one by Felipe de Castro and another by Robert Michel.
-The frescoes on the ceiling is by Corrado Giaquinto and depicts Religion Protected by Spain.
-On the ground floor is a statue of Charles III in Roman toga, with a similar statue on the first floor depicting Charles IV.
+The fresco on the ceiling is by Corrado Giaquinto and depicts Religion Protected by Spain.
+On the ground floor is a statue of Charles III in a Roman toga, with a similar statue on the first floor depicting Charles IV.
 The four cartouches at the corners depict the elements of water, earth, air and fire.

 Royal Library

 The Royal Library was moved to the lower floor during the regency of Maria Christina.
 The bookshelves date from the period of Charles III, Isabella II and Alfonso XII.

 Highlights of the collection include the Book of hours of Isabella I of Castile, a codex of the time of Alfonso XI of Castile, a Bible of Doña María de Molina and the Fiestas reales, dedicated to Ferdinand VI by Farinelli.
 Also important are the maps kept in the library, which analyze the extent of the kingdoms under the Spanish Empire.
-Also on display a selection of the best medals from the Royal Collection.
+Also on display are a selection of the best medals from the Royal Collection.